-If you fail to make a required loan payment in immediately available funds by a date that is five business days prior to the end of the calendar quarter following the quarter in which the repayment was due or if you fail to make a required loan payment following your termination of employment, your loan will be considered to be in default.
+If you fail to make a required loan payment in immediately available funds by a date that is five business days before the end of the calendar quarter following the quarter in which the repayment was due or if you fail to make a required loan payment following your termination of employment, your loan will be considered to be in default.
 If you have defaulted on a loan from the Plan, or any plan merged into the Plan:

-- > The outstanding principal amount of the defaulted loan will be reported as a taxable distribution to you and subject to applicable income tax. - > The outstanding principal amount of the defaulted loan will be considered outstanding for purposes of determining the maximum amount available for any new loan. - > The loan will be included when determining the number of future loans available to you.
+- The outstanding principal amount of the defaulted loan will be reported as a taxable distribution to you and subject to applicable income tax. - The outstanding principal amount of the defaulted loan will be considered outstanding for purposes of determining the maximum amount available for any new loan. - The loan will be included when determining the number of future loans available to you. - Interest will continue to accrue on the outstanding loan.